jjdsec/JimmyBear217.dev/projects/repo/file_explorer/FileExplorer/README.md

 ## Update 2021.04.01

-This software is being updated in 2021 with better technologies and security. changes includes:
+This software has been updated with better technologies and security. changes includes:

 1. Replaced the ajax requests with fetch
 2. Implemented access control by scope as part of user management